xieruishen/RayTracer/reports/update.md

 #### Hyegi Bang, Sherrie Shen, Athmika Senthikumar

 ## Project Vision
 The goal of the project is to implement a ray tracing program.
-The minimum viable product is a ray tracing program that renders a properly lighted image given a scene with only spheres in 2d and 3d.
-The stretch goal would be having the ray tracing program to render a properly lighted image given a scene with more diverse objects such as cubes and prisms.
+The minimum viable product is a ray tracing program that renders a properly lighted image given a scene with only objects in 2d and 3d.
+The stretch goal would be having the ray tracing program to render a properly lighted image given a scene with more diverse objects and shadows.

 ### Learning Goal
 Our learning goals for this project is to build up knowledge about graphics programming in C. Another goal is to learn the math behind ray tracing and be able to implement mathematical functions effectively using structs.
 We also want to improve our skills around writing well planned, well organized C code that is easy to read and modify.